 - feeling hopeless or direction-less

-- change or conflict at home or with our friends
+- change or conflict at home, divorce, separation

 - being permanently stressed, scared or anxious